vaibhavij450-tech/feedback-collector/README.md

 - **Customer:** [https://feedback-collector-liart.vercel.app](https://feedback-collector-liart.vercel.app)
 - **Admin:** [https://feedback-collector-liart.vercel.app/admin/login](https://feedback-collector-liart.vercel.app/admin/login)

 ## Features

 ### Customer

 - Submit feedback with name, email, and message
+- View all submitted feedback
-- Search and filter feedback
+- Search feedback by name, email, or message
+- Filter feedback by date
-- Edit and delete feedback created in the current browser
+- Edit feedback created in the current browser
-- Delete confirmation
+- Delete owned feedback with confirmation
-- Responsive desktop and mobile UI
+- Responsive desktop and mobile interface

 ### Admin

 - Secure admin login
-- Protected dashboard
+- Protected admin dashboard
+- View all customer feedback
-- View, search, filter, and delete feedback
+- Search and filter feedback
+- Delete feedback
 - Separate admin and customer permissions

 ## Architecture

 **React Frontend**
-Forms, UI, routing, search and filters
+Handles the user interface, forms, routing, feedback display, search, filtering, and customer interactions.

 **Express Backend**
-REST API, validation, authentication and authorization
+Provides REST APIs for feedback and authentication, along with validation and authorization.

 **MongoDB**
-Persistent feedback storage
+Stores feedback data and ownership information securely.

 Customer and admin workflows use the same backend with different access permissions.

 ## Customer Ownership

 Each submitted feedback receives a browser-specific ownership token.
 The token is stored in an HTTP-only cookie, while its hashed value is stored in MongoDB.

-The backend verifies this token before allowing edit or delete operations.
+When a customer attempts to edit or delete feedback, the backend verifies the ownership token before performing the operation.

-Because ownership is browser-based, feedback is not automatically editable from another browser or device.
+Because ownership is currently browser-based, feedback cannot automatically be managed from another browser or device.
 An account-based ownership system is planned for a future version.

 ## Project Structure